 In which case, why do so many businesses choose to blend in, rather than Stand Out?
 The answer, from where I’m sitting, is pretty simple: Fear.

 The problem is, that in today’s commercial environment, fitting-in equates to disappearing.
 If you’re gray in a sea of grays, no-one can see you.
 Whatever you’re selling – regardless of how great it is – is lost under the sheer weight of everyone else saying the same thing.
-If you don’t Stand Out, then you’re invisible.
+If you don’t Stand Out, you’re invisible.

 One of my friends runs a restaurant in the center of Strasbourg.
-It’s a pretty famous eatery for the area that offers fantastic food.
-Yet the last time I visited, my friend told me she’s thinking of selling-up as she’s not generating much business since the economy nose-dived a couple of years ago.
+It’s a pretty famous eatery in the area, and offers fantastic food.
+Yet the last time I visited, my friend told me she’s thinking of selling-up as she’s not generating much business ever since the economy nose-dived a couple of years ago.

 She thinks that the reason her restaurant is no longer working is purely economic.
 Certainly when talking to other restaurant owners in the area, they all seem to be saying the same thing: business is a lot tougher than it used to be.

 Within a half-mile radius of my friend’s restaurant there are perhaps fifty other decent places where you can get a bite to eat.
 Together, they offer diners a wide variety of cuisines to choose from.
-Sure there’s French – as you’d expect.
+Sure there are restaurants serving French food – as you’d expect.
 But there are also places within shouting distance serving Thai, Japanese, Italian, Chinese, Indian, Laotian, North African, and probably others.
-Since they’ve all been around for a while, I think it’s safe to assume that the food is pretty good at most of these places.
+Since all of these places have been around for a while, I think it’s safe to assume they’re serving-up pretty decent fare.

 However, none of them Stand Out.
 Including (unfortunately) my friend’s restaurant.